joshbrew/WT02E40E-WiFi-BLE-UART-Demo/README.md

 The firmware starts in BLE command mode by default.
 Wi-Fi stays off until a command asks for it, or until a scan temporarily powers it for the scan.
 The same command system is exposed through BLE, UART/RTT shell, and UDP once Wi-Fi has an IPv4 address.

 The repository also includes `BLE_Webapp/`, a Chrome/Edge Web Bluetooth console with a small Node helper for UDP testing.

-It is useful for quick checks after flashing, scan testing, BLE TX notification testing, and Wi-Fi command bridge testing.
+BLE, UART, and WiFi AP Scanning are tested and working.
+We are still testing the rest.

 <img width="500" alt="WT02E40E bring-up board" src="https://github.com/user-attachments/assets/7c44a742-f9b0-41f6-8764-3b026d386278" />
 <img width="500" alt="WT02E40E web console" src="https://github.com/user-attachments/assets/a4b94aed-e316-48fd-9c9b-f96997f97339" />